msimonin/capistrano-g5k/README.md

 capistrano-g5k
 ==============

-Examples using capistrano, xp5k to deploy on g5k
+Examples using capistrano and xp5k to deploy on g5k